Daphne Odjig

-Daphne Odjig has received numerous awards include eight honorary doctorates, an appointment to the Order of Canada, election to the Royal Canadian Academy of Art and the 2007 Governor General's Award in Visual and Media Arts.
-In addition, she was presented with an Eagle Feather by Chief Wakageshig in 1978 on behalf of the Wikwemikong Reserve in recognition of her artistic accomplishments - an honour previously reserved for men to acknowledge prowess in hunt or war.
-Documentaries by the CBC, the National Film Board and Tokyo Television have been made about Daphne Odjig and she has completed commissions for Expo 1970 in Japan, the Royal Ontario Museum, and the twenty-seven foot mural at the Museum of Civilization entitled The Indian in Transition.
-In 1984, her works were featured in a group exhibtion entitled: The Image Makers at the Art Gallery of Ontario.
-In 2007, she has a retrospective exhibition, organized by the Art Gallery of Sudbury and the National Gallery of Canada, entitled The Drawings and Paintings of Daphne Odjig, A Retrospective Exhibition.
+Daphne Odjig has received many awards and forms of recognition for her work, including the Order of Canada and the Governor General’s Award in Visual and Media Arts.
+In addition, she was presented with an Eagle Feather by Chief Wakageshig in 1978 on behalf of the Wikwemikong Reserve in recognition of her artistic accomplishments – an honour previously reserved for great warriors and hunters.
+She has completed major commissions for Expo 1970 in Japan, the Royal Ontario Museum, the Manitoba Museum and in 1978, her twenty-seven foot masterpiece, The Indian in Transition for the Canadian Museum of History in Gatineau, Quebec.
+In 1984, her works were featured prominently in a major group exhibition entitled Norval Morrisseau and the Image Makers at the Art Gallery of Ontario.
+In 2007, a major touring retrospective, The Drawings and Paintings of Daphne Odjig, was organized and curated by Governor General Award-winning artist Bonnie Devine in partnership with the Art Gallery of Sudbury.
+The exhibition was widely acclaimed and was subsequently seen at the National Gallery of Canada in Ottawa, the McMichael Canadian Art Collection in Kleinburg, the Kamloops Art Gallery in British Columbia, the MacKenzie Art Gallery in Saskatchewan and the Institute of American Indian Arts Museum in Santa Fe, New Mexico.

 Recent Major Exhibitions